 - When our minds are constantly occupied, or when when our safely is threatened, we can feel disconnected from ourselves and our immediate environment.
 This ‘separation’ can block our attempts to alleviate our own distress.
 How?
 By separating ourselves from feelings and sensations that hurt.
 This might seem sensible in the short-term; it is not a long-term solution.

 This website wants to offer ways to meet that hurt and not be intimidated by it.
-Perhaps this well-known exhortation from Max Ehrmann (1927) has something to offer:
+Also, it casts light on do-able things (and on how to respond to less do-able things).
+Does this well-known exhortation from Max Ehrmann (1927) has something to offer:

 GO PLACIDLY amid the noise and the haste, and remember what peace there may be in silence.